AbsaOSS/generate-release-notes/__tests__/data/rls_notes_fully_populated_no_custom_chapters.md

   - note about change in Issue 2
 - #1 _Issue title 1_ implemented by @janeDoe in [#1](link-to-pr-1)
   - note about change in Issue 1
+  - note about change in Issue 1 (no bullet point at start of line)

 ### Closed Issues without Release Notes ⚠️